lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/03-Interacting-with-code/README.md

 end
 ```

-Complete the program `queries.rb` to answer the following questions:
+Complete the program `queries.rb` to answer the following questions.
+Don't forget you can look inside the database by running `sqlite3 lib/db/jukebox.sqlite` in the Terminal.

 1. How many rows contains each table?
-2. Return the list of all the artists and sort them by name (alphabetical order). **Hint:** use the `order by` SQL filter.
+2. Return the list of all the artists and sort them by name (alphabetical order). **Hint:** use the `ORDER BY` SQL filter.
 3. Find all the love songs (i.e the tracks that contain "love" in their name). **Hint:** use the `WHERE` and `LIKE` SQL keywords.
 4. Return all the tracks that are longer than 10 minutes and sort them by length. **Hint:** you can use the comparison operator `>` in SQL.